 Government contractors, too, can be tempted to rely on vague declarations in proposal-writing.
 After all, it’s a lot easier than addressing the nuts-and-bolts of the procuring agency’s needs.
 But as one contractor recently discovered in a GAO bid protest decision, a vague proposal may also be an unacceptable proposal.

-The GAO’s decision in GAO Protest of SOURCECORP BPS, Inc., B-406792 (Aug.
+The GAO’s decision in SOURCECORP BPS, Inc., B-406792 (Aug.
 24, 2012) involved a Homeland Security solicitation for digitization services.
 The solicitation included four evaluation factors: technical capability, socioeconomic status, past performance, and price.
 The technical capability factor included the requirement that offerors provide a contingency plan for continuity of operations in the event of a disaster.